USC is committed to environmental sustainability for the benefit of students, staff and the wider community.

 Refill your water and help us to prevent approximately 40,000 plastic water bottles per year going to landfill.More...

 USC Express Shuttle

-USC express shuttle service provides low fares for direct USC travel routes to all staff and students.More...
+USC express shuttle service provides direct USC travel routes to staff and students.More...

 USC has an active program of sustainability initiatives that addresses both large-scale issues such as energy, waste, recycling and the campus environment, and targeted activities such as the development and use of green cleaning practices.